hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 designer if there are any custom actions that have been configured for a module that can be leveraged for any BPM flow definitions for that module.

-**Best Practice Recommendation:**
-The suggestion is to leverage custom job queues for PHP intensive methods, and send jobs to the background by using timers wherever possible.
-With the implemented functionality it is possible to find out the originating user of the call, so that it is a possibility to act on behalf of that user if required.